BetoAvila/data-architecture/README.md

 This design prevents interactions to the DB from anywhere except the API, which is a good practice on the industry.
 Not even the client, which belongs to the same deployment, can connect directly to the DB.

-The first container is the Client, this is the entry point of the app, it job is to query the API to trigger each action.
+The first container is the Client, this is the entry point of the app, its job is to query the API to trigger each action.
 It also logs all the interactions and events from its perspective and saves this information to the `client_{datetime}.log` files.
 It can’t communicate directly to the DB which is a desired feature.

 The second container is called API, here is where the API server is defined and runs, it has access to both front and backend networks and it performs multiple operations:
 -	Receive requests from the client and deliver the results.